wp-cli/handbook/_posts/2016-04-14-restful-wp-cli-update-3.md

 ### Get involved!

-I have dozens of ideas for a more RESTful WP-CLI:
+I'd love your input on the dozens of ideas I have for a more RESTful WP-CLI:

 * Render the help docs in formats like API Blueprint and Swagger [[#36](https://github.com/danielbachhuber/wp-rest-cli/issues/36)]
 * Introduce `wp rest * generate` to generate mock data in the format your application expects.
 * Introduce `wp rest * diff` to be able to diff the state of two different WordPresses, a la [Dictator](https://github.com/danielbachhuber/dictator).
 * Figure out an elegant aliases implementation, so `--http=http://daniel:daniel@wordpress-develop.dev` becomes `@wpdev` [[#2039](https://github.com/wp-cli/wp-cli/issues/2039)]

 And I want to hear your ideas too!
 As well as any feedback, questions, or violent dissent.
-[Get involved on Github](https://github.com/danielbachhuber/wp-rest-cli/issues).
+[Let's chat on Github](https://github.com/danielbachhuber/wp-rest-cli/issues).